-Unagi is full of protein, vitamins and calcium, which may have influenced its role in the midsummer tradition of eating Unagi on the Day of the Ox in order to aid one’s strength and vitality for the coming year (though lovers of this dish will be found partaking year round).
-In addition to its strength giving properties, legend has it that Unagi is a powerful aphrodisiac.
-If you are served Unagi by someone versed in the lore, they may have other intentions than simply feeding you!
+Unagi is full of protein, vitamins and calcium, which may have influenced its role in the midsummer tradition of eating unagi on the Day of the Ox, in order to aid one’s strength and vitality for the coming year (though lovers of this dish will be found partaking year round).
+In addition to its strength giving properties, legend has it that unagi is a powerful aphrodisiac.
+If you are served unagi by someone versed in the lore, they may have other intentions than simply feeding you!
 And at home, be careful whom you serve it to!
 If you are serving unagi to someone familiar with the legends of increased virility, it could lead to a bit of a misunderstanding as Japanese women are known to serve the dish to their husbands when they wish to ignite the “flames of Roman passion.”

-Unlike its controversial freshwater cousin, Anago (saltwater eel) is more well known for its sweetness and soft textures which melt in the mouth.
+Unlike its controversial freshwater cousin, anago is more well known for its sweetness and soft textures which melt in the mouth.
 Anago is often simmered for sushi or deep-fried for tempura.
 Anago are found in the Northwest Pacific, especially off the coasts of Japan where they make their homes in the sandy, muddy bottoms of the sea.
-They are frequently captured and cultured in Japan.
+They are frequently captured and then gown to adult size in Japan.
 While currently they do not have an at risk status, the industry is relatively new and untested.